swiss-territorial-data-lab/proj-vegroof-labelizer/README.md

 # GeoLabelizer
-This project consist in the developpement of a small software to help with the visualization and manual modification of samples with the [vegroof-project](https://github.com/swiss-territorial-data-lab/proj_vegroofs_DL).
+This project consist in the developpement of a small software to help with the visualization and manual labelization/correction of samples based on a set of rasters and a corresponding set of polygons.

 It can achieve two different tasks:
 - the labelization of a dataset.
 This mode consist in labelizing from scratch a set of polygons.